 HMRC Basic PAYE Tools

 It would be shortsighted not to mention HMRC’s own payroll software before going into paid options.

-While it’s a little no-frills, it takes care of the following:
+While it’s a little no-frills, the HMRC payroll software takes care of the following:

 - Tax and National Insurance (NI).

 - Manages employees and can send payment summaries and Earlier Year Updates.

 - Checks the National Insurance Number for new employees.